-The main symptom of the condition is an uncontrollable urge to move the legs, usually most apparent during the evening or at night, therefore affecting sleep.
+The main symptom of restless legs syndrome is an uncontrollable urge to move the legs, usually most apparent during the evening or at night and therefore affecting sleep.

 Our sleep clinic has the expertise to diagnose and manage restless legs syndrome, PLMS, as well as other coexisting conditions, for better quality sleep and improved wellbeing.